wp-plugins/wp-oauth/readme.txt

 == Changelog ==

 = 0.2 =
-*Fixes:*
+* Fixes:
   * Custom login buttons now show their dynamic styling while logging in/out.
   * Redirect to Last Page now uses the default redirect_to querystring parameter if available.
 This means if a user is redirected to the default login screen and then logs in, we can still redirect that user to the correct page instead of redirecting back to the login screen.

-*New features / enhancements:*
+* New features / enhancements:

-* Custom login form now shows Logout button.
+  * Custom login form now shows logout button.
   * Merged the *Hide login form* and *Show provider buttons* settings into a single setting *Show login form*.
 This is to prevent admins from accidentally hiding both the default login form and custom login buttons, resulting in an empty login screen.
   * All instances of the custom login form now flow through a single function/shortcode which allows for a variety of custom login forms.
+  * Nine new attributes for the [wpoa_login_form] shortcode.
   * Four new settings for customizing the custom login form appearance on the default login screen.
   * Two new settings: *Login Redirects To* and *Logout Redirects To* will redirect users to Home Page, Last Page, Specific Page, User's Profile Page, Admin Dashboard, or Custom URL.
   * New setting: *Restore default settings*.
   * Settings page has been fully restyled and redesigned for responsive layout and includes author info, help tips, auto warnings, etc.
   * Improved the plugin class architecture.

-*Known issues:*
+* Known issues:
   * Compatibility issue with W3 Total Cache plugin: user redirection after login may fail.
 Probably need to whitelist/exclude WP-OAuth files/directory in W3TC settings.
 Fix coming...

 = 0.1.2 =
 * Fixed [wpoa_login_form] shortcode.